 UnitedConsumers uses an estimation method so you don’t need to try and figure out how much energy you might use yourself.
 On their website, simply fill in your complete address and amount of roommates, and an estimation will be created for you.
 Less work and less time, and better energy use.

-Sign up for cheap and green energy right now
+Sign up for cheap & green energy now

 With College Life & UnitedConsumers, you can sign up for an energy contract within 5 minutes.
 With a comprehensive video showing you how to navigate the Dutch UnitedConsumers website in English, you can have the cheapest electricity supplier providing your energy in no time.